francescobarbarulo/pysim/README.md

 pip install -r requirements.txt
 ```

-Then you can run one of the example by:
+Then you can run one of the examples by:

 - `python3 -m pysim.examples.tictoc.run` for trivial _tictoc_ example
 - `python3 -m pysim.examples.forrestgump.run` for knowing how _mobile modules_ work